Introduction

 Baking System

-A tractor trailer is equipped with a powerful braking system to ensure your safe and efficient operation.
-Even when you transporting heavy loads, the braking system responds quickly and is very reliable.
+A tractor-trailer is equipped with a powerful braking system to ensure your safe and efficient operation.
+Even when you are transporting heavy loads, the braking system responds quickly and is very reliable.

 Number of Axles

-A single-axle tractor trailer has only one axle.
+A single-axle tractor-trailer has only one axle.
 The structure is relatively simple, lightweight, and flexible, making it suitable for transporting light and small items.
-Its load capacity is average, and stability is lower.
-If you need to work on flat terrain and transport light goods, a single-axle tractor trailer should be sufficient.
+Its load capacity is average, and its stability is lower.
+If you need to work on flat terrain and transport light goods, a single-axle tractor-trailer should be sufficient.

 Braking Method